thejimmyg/git-workflow/README.md

    git pull --rebase upstream main
    ```

-   If you get any conflicts, don't panic, they probably are not too hard to resovle:
+   If you get any conflicts, don't panic, they probably are not too hard to resolve:

    ```
    git status